JoeyJo233/Free_Repo_CodeSpace1/README.md

 # Free_Repo_CodeSpace1

-This is a repo for development collabratively.s
+This is a repo for development collaboration.

+## Current Active
+[] TDDC17 - Artificial Intelligence